robertwhaskell/data-structures/README.md

     Enqueue adds nodes to the back of the list dequeue pops nodes off the top of the list size checks the length of the queue
+Doubly-Linked Lists
+    Same deal as a Linked list, except the nodes carry values for the nodes ahead and behind them in the list.
+Also has methods for adding/removing from both ends of the list.
+    Doubly linked lists take up a bit more space in memory, but allow for more flexibilty than a singly-linked list.
+I guess it's a matter of space over speed: singly-linked lists take less space, but more time to perform operations, and the flip is true for doubly-linked lists.
 Collaborations: Robert Haskell & Nick Draper (coders)
 References: Google, Google, Google, and also Wikipedia